PAXSTORE/paxstore-openapi-java-sdk/docs/RESELLER_API.md

 ## Manage resellers

-All the reseller related APIs are encapsulated in the class com.pax.market.api.sdk.java.api.reseller.ResellerApi.
+All the reseller related APIs are encapsulated in the class *com.pax.market.api.sdk.java.api.reseller.ResellerApi*.

 **Constructors of ResellerAPI**